cryptocopycats/awesome-cryptokitties-bubble/README.md

 **Q: Any modification in plan regarding the mass supply of Gen 0s overcoming the demand?**

-Mack Flavelle: To be honest, the market has been unpredictable for users and for us.
+_Mack Flavelle_: To be honest, the market has been unpredictable for users and for us.
 We don't have any more visibility on what will happen next than any other user.

 The market excelled much more quickly than we expected - the Gen 0 pricing is 50% more than the average of the last 5 kitties so it is completely determined by the market not us.